CORE-T: COherent REtrieval of Tables for Text-to-SQL: Experiments

-\paragraph{Effect of the table selector (Qwen vs.\ Llama) on downstream EM.} Table~\ref{tab:answer-gen-table-qwen} (Appendix) repeats the evaluation with Qwen-2.5-7B-Instruct as the selector and preserves the same qualitative conclusion: improving table-selection quality most reliably improves downstream EM, especially on multi-table queries.
+\paragraph{Effect of the table selector (Qwen vs.\ Llama) on downstream EX.} Table~\ref{tab:answer-gen-table-qwen} (Appendix) repeats the evaluation with Qwen-2.5-7B-Instruct as the selector and preserves the same conclusion: better table selection most reliably improves downstream EX, especially on multi-table queries.

-\paragraph{How does our method improve the efficiency of open-book multi-table retrieval?} Table~\ref{tab:efficiency-heat-llama} states efficiency via (i) LLM token usage in the \emph{table-selection} stage and (ii) \emph{SQL-generation} cost with GPT-4o-mini.
-We focus on methods using an LLM at selection step, so \textsc{DR@5}, \textsc{DRR@5}, and \textsc{JAR} are omitted. \textsc{CORE-T} is markedly more efficient than iterative and MIP-based baselines while producing higher-quality table sets.
-Compared to \textsc{ReAct}, our single-shot selector reduces input tokens by $4.0$--$5.0\times$ and total selection tokens by $3.6$--$4.2\times$.
-On \textsc{Bird}, \textsc{CORE-T} also cuts total selection tokens by $4.2\times$ relative to \textsc{ARM} (52.4M$\rightarrow$12.5M), reflecting the overhead of ARM’s multi-draft LLM pipeline.
-These savings modestly reduce downstream SQL-generation cost, consistent with smaller retrieved schemas.
-Overall, \textsc{CORE-T} achieves join-aware behavior with a \emph{single} LLM call, avoiding the overhead of agentic baselines (ReAct) and the complexity of MIP plus multiple LLM draft generations (ARM).
+\paragraph{How does our method improve the efficiency of open-book multi-table retrieval?} Table~\ref{tab:efficiency-heat-llama} reports table-selection LLM token usage for LLM-based selection methods; \textsc{DR@5}, \textsc{JAR}, and \textsc{REAR} are omitted because they do not use an LLM at selection time.
+Across datasets, \textsc{CORE-T}'s single-shot selector uses fewer input tokens than \textsc{ReAct} (up to 4.99$\times$ lower) and fewer total selection tokens (up to 4.16$\times$ lower).
+Savings are largest on \textsc{Bird}, \textsc{Spider}, and \textsc{MMQA}, while \textsc{Beaver} shows smaller input-token gains but still lower usage.
+On \textsc{Bird}, \textsc{CORE-T} also reduces total tokens by 4.20$\times$ relative to \textsc{ARM} (52.4M$\rightarrow$12.5M), reflecting ARM's multi-draft LLM overhead.
+This matters in open-book retrieval because selection must be repeated for every query over large pooled corpora, making single-shot selection more scalable than iterative or multi-draft LLM pipelines.
+Overall, \textsc{CORE-T} achieves join-aware behavior with one LLM call, avoiding the iterative overhead of agentic baselines and ARM's combination of MIP-based selection with multiple LLM drafts.